 Growing up in India in the 1970s and 80s, I would watch a single nightly news bulletin delivered on Doordarshan, the state television channel.
 That was the only offering.
 Come the 1990’s, India opened up its economy.
-In a flash, over a 100 channels beamed into homes across the country.
+In a flash, over 100 channels beamed into homes across the country.
 They filled our lives with information.
 They brought the world to us.
 It was a wildly exciting time for India and for one child watching the transformation, it kindled a fire.
 I knew I had to be in the news business.

-Senior Editor, APAC, Bloomberg Live
+Deputy Global Editor, Bloomberg Live

 Producer, anchor, correspondent covering business news, breaking news, general news and Features